 PSECU is a credit union that is about giving their members account access where it is the most convenient for them.
-If it’s in their living room, backyard, cell phone.
-They have apps available for Android and Apple devices that are well designed and rated highly among its users.
-Using technology, PSECU can give their members round-the-clock access to their accounts using PCs or the telephone.
+If it’s in their living room, backyard, or cell phone.
+They have apps available for Android and Apple devices that are well designed and rated highly by its users.
+Using technology, PSECU can give their members around-the-clock access to their accounts using PCs or the telephone.
 Many PSECU members take advantage of [email protected] online account access.
 This convenient service allows them to pay bills, transfer funds to pay loans or add money to separate accounts, view (and print) check images, and receive notices that report account activity.

 PSECU offers checking, savings, and Certificated of Deposits to any of their members; PSECU’s goal is to provide members 12 years of age or older with hassle-free, no fee, dividend-earning checking.
-The benefits of their free checking are basic checks with unlimited check writing, free online statements and check images, free online account access, bill pay services, credit score services.
+The benefits of their free checking are basic checks with unlimited check writing, free online statements and check images, free online account access, bill pay services, and credit score services.
 There is no minimum balance required to earn interest, and there are no monthly service fees or additional requirements to earn the dividend.
 Their checking accounts earn a .10% APY.

 PSECU Certificates of Deposit is a safe and easy way for members to invest their money.
 PSECU offers certificates for various terms and rates.
 PSECU requires a $500 minimum balance to open and earn dividends and have terms starting at 3 months up to 60 months.
-They do not have any monthly service fees for their Certificates.
+They do not have any monthly service fees for their certificates.
 When a member goes in to create a certificate the rates are declared weekly and fixed for the term of the certificate.

 There were only a few fees that stood out, PSECU charges $5 per account quarterly to receive paper statements.
 There is a fee for any dormant accounts.
-If the account has not been used in at least one year but remains open PSECU will assess a $2 monthly fee to that account.
+If the account has not been used for at least one year but remains open PSECU will assess a $2 monthly fee to that account.
 To avoid the fee, members can simply make a deposit/withdrawal or contact PSECU.
 The last fee is for address change.
 PSECU will assess this service charge if you move and fail to update your new address for the entire previous calendar year, the fee is $10.

 As of right now PSECU only offers 1 credit card option, it has a low fixed rate but that is about it.
 There are no other rewards for using their card.